 Likewise, Educational Supervisors will make global assessments of a Trainee’s performance and make a recommendation to the ARCP panel as to progression.
 The final decision as to progression will rest with the ARCP panel.

-There will be detailed guidance for Trainees and Educational Supervisors on the expectations for each year and stage of training.
-This guidance will be integral to the ePortfolio.
+Detailed guidance for Trainees and Educational Supervisors on the expectations for each year and stage of training has been developed.
+This guidance is integrated in to the ePortfolio.

 The curriculum will be delivered through a new ePortfolio which has been designed specifically for our curriculum.
-All Trainees and Educational Supervisors will be moved on to the new ePortfolio system by October 2019.
-The move will be gradual and for most Trainees this will be after their ARCP.
+All Trainees and Educational Supervisors have now been moved on to the new ePortfolio system.